jsfe Svelte Themes

 Core maintainers are working on the reference implementation, and community can add things of their interest.

-If you want to enhance the lib. by supporting for more fields, it's quite easy!
+If you want to enhance the lib. by bringing support for more fields, it's quite easy!

 Just take a peek on the Shoelace package, which is the canonical implementation (meaning it's the most complete, API-wise).